hmtmcse-com/grails-tutorial-contacts-book/README.md

 <br/><br/>

-### Grails CRUD Registration Form -2 (Controller & Service), (Grails Tutorial Part-3) [YouTube Link](https://www.youtube.com/channel/UCdm33qs7-m6n5Bw5gyFvuPQ)
+### Grails CRUD Registration Form -2 (Controller, URL Mapping & Service), (Grails Tutorial Part-3) [YouTube Link](https://www.youtube.com/channel/UCdm33qs7-m6n5Bw5gyFvuPQ)
-1. Basic About Grails Controller & Service
+1. Basic About Grails Controller
+2. Basic About Grails URL Mapping
+3. Basic About Grails Service
-2. Create a Class named AppUtil which will responsible for some utility function, such as response, pick session etc.
+4. Create a Class named AppUtil which will responsible for some utility function, such as response, pick session etc.
-3. Create a service with below method and adding Logic there.
+5. Create a service with below method and adding Logic there.
    * **save** : For save data into Database
    * **update** : For Update data into Database
    * **getById** : Retrieve or read data by id from Database
    * **list** : Retrieve or read all data from Database, using pagination and basic search sort mechanism
    * **delete** : Remove data from database.
-4. Create a Controller With below methods
+6. Create a Controller With below methods
    * **index** : Landing Page and show a table with data
    * **details** : Show details of that Entity
    * **create**: Show the create form.